kwr760/royhome-api/README.md

 Serving the resume of Kevin Roy stored in the postgres database.

+## Installation

+### Windows Set up

+If installing to a new environment, the version might need to be updated

+1. Install Postgres - postgres/postgres
+2. Install pgAdmin
+3.

 ## Set Up

 Running the server requires some environment to set up.
 This was done to